Steve Corino: S.C.U.M. (2012–2013)

+Color commentator; retirement (2013–2016)

-Since the dissolution of S.C.U.M., Corino has been working with ROH as their regular color commentator alongside play-by-play commentator Kevin Kelly and occasionally Nigel McGuinness while simultaneously having a running feud with B. J. Whitmer and The Decade.
-The rivalry has included Whitmer goading Corino to join The Decade, with Corino refusing, but Whitmer wasn't talking about Steve but his real-life son Colby and successfully recruiting him into The Decade.
-During his feud, McGuinness warned Corino that he can't attack any ROH employee or he will be suspended.
-After attacking Whitmer with a roll of quarters, McGuinness suspended and banned him from commentary, but then, he was reinstated as a wrestler and was scheduled to fight Whitmer in a Fight without Honor at Final Battle, but Corino announced that he was gonna have neck surgery and that his career may end.
-He continued to commentary with a mask under the name of Mr. Wrestling 3.
-Even he was taking that gimmick, Whitmer was saying that Mr. Wrestling 3 was indeed Steve Corino and was convincing Colby, that Corino replaced him for Corino's new wife and son, and Whitmer continued torturing Colby in front of Corino's eyes.
-At War of the Worlds, Corino returned as the Steve Corino character, admitting that he didn't want to be the "Evil Man" anymore, but after Whitmer's deeds, he promised that at the newly reinstated match that will happen at Best in the World 2016, he will do things that he will never apologize for.
-At Best in the World, Corino faced Whitmer in a Non-Sanctioned Fight without Honor, but he lost after the interference of Kevin Sullivan.
-After Best in the World, Corino returned to commentating, but during Whitmer's matches, he was continuously berated by Sullivan.
+Following the dissolution of S.C.U.M., Corino began serving as ROH's regular color commentator alongside play-by-play commentator Kevin Kelly and occasionally Nigel McGuinness.

+While serving as commentator, Corino had a running feud with B. J. Whitmer and The Decade.
+The rivalry saw Whitmer goading "Corino" to join The Decade, with Corino refusing.
+Whitmer eventually revealed that he was not talking about Steve Corino but rather his son, Colby Corino, who he successfully recruiting him into The Decade.
+During his feud, McGuinness warned Corino that he could not attack any ROH employee or he would be suspended.
+After Corino attacked Whitmer with a roll of quarters, McGuinness suspended and banned him from commentary.
+Corino was ultimately reinstated as a wrestler and was scheduled to fight Whitmer in a Fight without Honor at Final Battle.
+However, Corino announced that he was scheduled to have neck surgery and that his career might end.
+He continued to serve as a color commentator under a mask as "Mr. Wrestling 3".
+During this time, Whitmer insisted that Mr. Wrestling 3 was indeed Steve Corino; he began convincing Colby that Corino had replaced him with his new wife and son.
+At War of the Worlds, Corino returned as Steve Corino, stating that he did not want to be the "evil man" anymore, but that after Whitmer's deeds, he would do things that he will never apologize for.
+At Best in the World '16 in June 2016, Corino faced Whitmer in a Fight Without Honor, but lost after the interference of Kevin Sullivan.

+After losing to Whitmer, Corino returned to commentating, but during Whitmer's matches, he was continuously berated by Sullivan.
 At the Final Battle event, Cody, who defeated Jay Lethal, proceeded to cause chaos in the ring and then he pushed Corino.
 The night at the event, Whitmer said that a "brother" has to be sacrificed, which was revealed that Corino was about to fight Cody, who berated Corino's actions with Dusty Rhodes.
 In their match, Corino lost to Cody, which was Corino's last match in ROH.
 Corino's ROH contract expired on December 31, 2016.